stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 > Many game engines employ a scripting language in order to make development of game-specific gameplay rules and content easier and more rapid.

+### Artificial Intellience Foundations

+>This SDK provides low-level AI building blocks such as nav mesh generation, path finding, static and dynamic object avoidance, identification of vulnerabilities within a play space (e.g., an open window from which an ambush could come) and a well-defined interface between AI and animation.